San Diego Office

 The experience that really piqued my curiosity and desire to see different cultures and to visit new places started out as a two year move to Caracas, Venezuela.
 Two years quickly turned into four.
 This was so inspiring that it sparked my interest to explore other corners of the globe.

 My absolute favorite travel experience has been backpacking through Guatemala.
 Four of my best girlfriends and I camped on a volcano, went spelunking in Semuc Champey, watched the sunrise over ancient ruins and floated down bright blue waters over limestone pools.
-The best part about this trip was that it was largely spontaneous and unplanned.
-Our ‘go with the flow’ approach made us get out of our comfort zones to get to know the area.
-And our trip wouldn’t have been the same if we hadn’t taken the time to talk to the locals.
+The best part about this trip was that it was largely spontaneous and unplanned and it simply wouldn’t have been the same if we hadn’t taken the time to talk to the locals.
 We were able to get an insiders perspective on Guatemala, which I think is the best way to truly experience a place.

 I’ve had so many unforgettable travel experiences, and I knew that I eventually wanted to get back to Latin America to see even more of the continent.
 This inspired me to travel to Brazil, Peru, to backpack through Belize, and to pursue a career in travel.
 I've recently gone to Chile and Argentina, but there is still so much more that I need to see.
 Colombia is next on my list!